CO2 emissions, in North Korea in 2021, have grown 1.49 megatons, 2.44% compared to 2020.

-CO2 emissions in 2020 were 32.245 megatons, making North Korea is the 112th conutry in the ranking of countries for CO2 emissions, made up of 184 countries, in which the countries are ranked from least to most pollutant.
+CO2 emissions in 2021 were 62.574 megatons, making North Korea is the 133th conutry in the ranking of countries for CO2 emissions, made up of 184 countries, in which the countries are ranked from least to most pollutant.

-In the table we can see the evolution of CO2 emissions, which have decreased since 2010, as have per capita emissions and as well as CO2 emissions per $ 1,000 of GDP.
+In the table we can see the evolution of CO2 emissions, which have grown in the last ten years, as have per capita emissions and as well as CO2 emissions per $ 1,000 of GDP.

 Total carbon dioxide emissions have also increased in the last five years, as have per capita emissions, then the situation continues to worsen.

 Click on the following link to see the ranking of CO2 emissions by countries and in the Economy of North Korea to see all the information we publish about North Korea.